 - your social worker

-After we receive your referral, a team of professionals will meet to decide which team is best placed to give you the help you need.
-They may contact you or your family to find out more about what is going on with you and what you’d like to achieve to help make this decision.
+After we receive a referral, a team of professionals will meet to decide which team is best placed to give the child or young person the help they need.
+They may contact the referrer and the family to find out more about what is going on and what the child or young person would like to achieve to help make this decision.